Contracting to Buy

 You’re Under Contract

-Upon acceptance of the purchase contract, your earnest money is deposited in a trust account within 24 hours as required by the Colorado Real Estate Commission.
+Upon acceptance of the purchase contract, we will receive your earnest money on or before the date specified in the contract and deposit it in a trust account within 24 hours as required by the Colorado Real Estate Commission.
 A copy of the purchase contract is delivered to the mortgage lender, who performs the following:

 A copy of the purchase contract is also delivered to title company/closing agent.
 The Title Company performs the following: